 If the strongest learners have this role, this prevents them from dominating, but still gives them an important

+role at the end.
 If a weaker student is the note-taker , the pressure is

 taken off them to produce language spontaneously during the activity, but they can prepare something to say at the

-end, which provides a sense of achievement
+end, which provides a sense of achievement.

-• By using different pairings – weak learners with stronger ones, alternating
+- By using different pairings – weak learners with stronger ones, alternating

 with each learner working with another learner of their own ability/level.
+The weak/strong pairing means that the stronger

-but risks the stronger learner “taking over” and just doing it for the
+learner can help the weaker, explaining as necessary, but risks the stronger learner “taking over” and just doing it for the

 weaker learner.
 However, this pairing can be useful if the learners are asked to